mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

-Traditionally Realm SDK has been on the top of the latest programming trends like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power of the language with Realm as underlying SDK was still in Java, few of the notable were support for the Coroutines, Kotlin Flow, etc.
+Traditionally Realm SDK has been on the top of the latest programming trends like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power of the language with Realm as underlying SDK was still in Java.
+Due to this support for useful api like Coroutines, Kotlin Flow, etc. was not available.

 But with the Kotlin SDK that all has changed and further led to the reduction of boiler code.
 Let's understand these by examples.